UKHO/docs/engineering/strategy/engineering-ai-strategy.md

 ## 2. Purpose & Scope

-This document describes the purpose, scope and constraints for adopting developer-facing AI within Software Engineering.
+This document describes the purpose, scope and constraints for adopting developer-facing AI within Engineering.
 It sets out how AI assistants and related tooling will be used to improve software delivery efficiency and quality while meeting obligations for security, legal compliance, data stewardship and public service transparency.

 Scope